gpuweb/gpuweb/proposals/compatibility-mode.md

 have the same result.
 Both will succeed if core is available and fail if not.

-Using the latter method is a way to upgrade functionality at runtime, but get compat if available, as in:
+Using `requestAdapter({ featureLevel: 'compatibility' })` provides a way to upgrade the functionality at runtime, while still getting Compatibility Mode if available:

 ```js
 const adapter = await navigator.gpu.requestAdapter({ featureLevel: 'compatibility' });